Advanced analytical chemistry methods for environmental, forensic, industrial and biological applications.

 Short lectures will be incorporated into a single 8-hour practical each week.
 The self-directed experiments give students the flexibility to schedule their own breaks, lunch, and up to one hour of clash.

 Highly recommended: Quantitative Chemical Analysis, 9th edition by Daniel Harris.

 - Learning Outcomes

-- Mastery of the scientific concepts underlying the major analytical methods of chemical analysis as applied in forensic casework
+- An understanding of the scientific concepts underlying the major analytical methods of chemical analysis.

-- A tested understanding of the application of these concepts to practical situations such as material analysis
+- An understanding of the application of these concepts to forensic, environmental, industrial, and biological analysis.

-- Tested experience with the use and assessment of standard practical and experimental techniques
+- Experience with the use and assessment of standard practical and experimental techniques.

 - An understanding of how to obtain and validate high-quality data.